MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 To  improve our understanding of telemetry tools as well as our development workflow, I would like to see on startup logs show up about what envrionment
 I'm in, what database I'm using, what .NET envrionment (prod, development) I'm using, etc

+## 08/20/2022
+Try to get app running locally

+## Add a settings gear where we can change the image next to our meals /  need to get a deployment pipeline confident and working!
+next continue to work on settings and getting the  red box to appear around the selected meal do it  now.